Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Preliminaries

-Programs in $L$ are evaluated on \textit{program configurations} from a set $\conf$.
-Such a program configuration consists of a tuple containing a stack $S$ and a heap $H$, as well as potentially more information such as a ghost state.
-We expect the stack to denote the value of variables and the heap to map memory addresses, i.e., a certain kind of values, to values.
-The sets of variables should contain program variables occurring in the corresponding program as well as (countably) infinitely many logical variables.
-Moreover, the set of values should contain all memory addresses.
-Furthermore, we require the set $\conf$ to contain a dedicated error configuration \textit{err}.
-We assume that the semantics of the programming language is defined for atomic statements via the judgement $\rightsquigarrow$ that denotes how a statement transforms a given program configuration.
-The semantics of traces is defined as the transitive closure $\rightsquigarrow^*$ with regard to the statements in the trace ($\mathit{conf}_i\in \conf$): \end{definition}

-We note that CFGs as stated in \Cref{def:prog-lang} can be used to model arbitrary branching and looping constructs (such as \texttt{if-then-else} and \texttt{while}), and hence the basic statements of our programming language do not cover these features.
-We will further make the following assumptions:\begin{enumerate}

-\item Each function $f$ is either loop-free or consists of a single loop whose loop header is $\mathit{entry}_f$; formally, we require that the CFG of $f$ is either acyclic or all back-edges of $f$ (the edges returning to a loop header) return to $\mathit{entry}_f$.
-This assumption is without loss of generality as nested loops can recursively be extracted to their own functions.
+We note that CFGs as stated in \Cref{def:prog-lang} can be used to model arbitrary branching and looping constructs (such as \texttt{if-then-else} and \texttt{while}), and hence the basic statements of programming language $L$ do not need to cover these features.
+We will further make the following assumptions: \begin{enumerate} \item Each function $f$ is either loop-free or consists of a single loop such that the loop header is $\mathit{entry}_f$; i.e., we require that the CFG of $f$ is either acyclic or all back-edges of $f$ (the edges returning to a loop header) return to $\mathit{entry}_f$.
+This assumption is w.l.o.g, as loops that are embedded in a bigger context can be represented by calls to a function whose body is precisely the loop.\footnote{More complex cyclic control flow, e.g. describing the common \texttt{break}/\texttt{continue}/\texttt{goto} statements can also be emulated by introducing auxiliary out parameters which are then used to guide the control flow. }

-\item We also assume that the programs do not contain (mutual) recursion.
-We leave the extension to recursive programs for future work.
+\item The programs do not contain (mutually) recursive functions.

-\item Each vertex $v\in V$ has at most two outgoing edges in $E$.
-This assumption is without loss of generality as a node with multiple successors can be split into (a sequence of) multiple nodes with the same set of successors such that each node has exactly two successors. \end{enumerate}

-\begin{definition}[Separation Logic] A \textit{separation logic SL} is a first- (or higher-) order logic that contains at least the separating conjunction $*$, the points-to predicate $\mapsto$, and inductive predicates for data structures.
-We require that it is possible to distinguish between the pure ($\Pi$) and the spatial ($\Sigma$) parts for formulae in \textit{SL}.
-Further, we define \textit{contracts} for a function in a programming language $L$ to be pairs of formulae from \textit{SL} where we call the parts of the pair a \emph{precondition} and a \emph{current postcondition}, and denote them as $c.\mathit{pre}$ and $c.\mathit{curr}$ for a contract $c$.